-If you love bright white beaches and crystal clear water, you have to visit Nerja!
-About an hour by bus from Malaga's city center, this village is easy to reach.
+If you love bright white beaches and crystal-clear water, you have to visit Nerja!
+About an hour by bus from Malaga's city center, this village is relatively easy to reach.

 Whitewashed houses and cobbled streets give the town of Nerja a typical southern Spanish feeling.
-Don't forget to go to Balcón de Europa for one of one of the prettiest views in Malaga, and maybe even one of the best you'll ever see!
+Don't forget to go to the Balcón de Europa for spectacular views of the surrounding area!

-6. Playa de la Carvajal, Fuengirola
+6. Playa de Carvajal, Fuengirola

-7. Playa El Cristo, Estepona
+7. Playa del Cristo, Estepona

-Estepona is another city near Malaga with many nice beaches, though one of the best is Playa El Cristo.
+Estepona is another city near Malaga with many nice beaches, and Playa del Cristo is one of the best.
 Located in a little cove, this beautiful and clean beach is easy to reach by car.

-The water is always a bit warmer than at other beaches, and its location means you can enjoy the sunlight until well into the evening.
-Not far from Playa El Cristo you'll find the port of Estepona, a nice area to explore with lots of restaurants, pretty boats, and even an old lighthouse.
+The water is always a bit warmer here than it is at other beaches, and its location means you can enjoy sunlight until well into the evening.
+Not far from Playa del Cristo you'll find the port of Estepona, a nice area to explore with lots of restaurants, pretty boats, and even an old lighthouse.